llsoftsec/llsoftsecbook/book.md

 The above explanation describes architectural effects as changes in system state that need to be undone after detecting mis-speculation.
-In reality, most systems will implement techniques such that it keeps all state changes in micro-architectural buffers until it is clear that all predictions made to execute that instruction were correct.
+In reality, most systems will implement techniques that keep all state changes in micro-architectural buffers until it is clear that all predictions made to execute that instruction were correct.
 At that point the micro-architectural state is *committed* to become architectural state.
 In that way, mis-predictions naturally do not affect architectural state. \todo{Could we find a good reference that explains micro-architectural versus architectural state in more detail?
+Is "Computer
-Is "Computer Architecture: A Quantitative Approach" the best reference available?}
+Architecture: A Quantitative Approach" the best reference available?}

 *Transient execution attacks*\index{transient execution attacks} are a category of side-channel attacks that use the micro-architectural side-effects of